 During the cold Indiana winters, we crave recipes like this one that will warm you up all the way to the core.
 Beef vegetable soup is a classic in many homes for this just reason.
 It’s also a good way to use up leftover veggies that are in the fridge and freezer.

-A Few Notes about this Slow Cooker Bloody Mary Beef Vegetable Soup
+A Few Notes about this Beef Vegetable Soup with Bloody Mary Mix

 - We did not brown our beef cubes before tossing into the slow cooker.
 If you have some extra time, feel free to include this step by browning in oil on the stove top.
 It will add an extra level of flavor, but it is not absolutely necessary.